-If a roofing accident occurred on the job, the injured worker may be able to file a workers' compensation claim that will cover medical expenses and provide a wage replacement.
+If a roofing injury occurred on the job, the injured worker may be able to file a workers' compensation claim that will cover medical expenses and provide a wage replacement.
 However, it the accident was due to the negligence of a third party, the injured worker may be able to file a personal injury claim to seek additional damages.

 When a family member is killed in a roofing accident, the family may be faced with losing a source of family support and income.
 By filing a wrongful death lawsuit, the family members can hold the responsible parties accountable for their actions.
 A wrongful death claim also allows the family to seek compensation for their loss.